 Brown rice is popular because its packed with goodness as its low in fat and high in fiber.
-But, its not always the easiest to cook so let’s uncover some cooking tips to get the best taste while maintaining its health benefits.
+But, it’s not always the easiest to cook so let’s uncover some cooking tips to get the best taste while maintaining its health benefits.

 Rice is one of the most versatile foods that you can eat.
 It can be used as an appetizer, as the basis of a tasty meal or as a complete main course and even a dessert.
 I can’t think of another single ingredient that has so many uses.
-And when it comes to varieties of rice, brown rice, in particular is enjoying a huge surge in popularity because not only is it versatile but its also renowned for being extra healthy.
+And when it comes to varieties of rice, brown rice, in particular, is enjoying a huge surge in popularity because not only is it versatile but its also renowned for being extra healthy.

 I Recommend This Rice Cooker For Brown Rice

 We have known (and it’s been back up scientifically) for years that brown rice is very good for you.
-It has a high GI so provides lots of energy, its low in fat and high in fiber so , whats not to love?
-Well, for one thing it tastes a bit different and its texture is much ‘harder’ and not suitable for dishes which require sticky rice – like sushi for example.
+It has a high GI so provides lots of energy, its low in fat and high in fiber so , what’s not to love?
+Well, for one thing it tastes a bit different and its texture is much ‘harder’ and not suitable for dishes that require sticky rice – like sushi for example.
 But, given the right treatment, its still great for most dishes.
 So, lets find out how to cook brown rice but keep all of the health benefits.

 The Problem with Brown Rice